Donald-Besong/Covid_Test_Reporting_old2/readme.md

 1. Testing whether the code actually does what it is intended to do:
-For this purpose you have to look at the data file and select a stip id from sheet (or group) S1, S2, or S3.
+For this purpose you have to look at the data file and select a stip id from any sheet (or group) S1, S2, or S3.
-Please also take note of the value that results in positive or negative.
+Please also take note of the value that results in positive or negative for strips in their respective sheets.
-Then run the test as described below, with those values.
-Then compare the result from the program with the corresponding spreadsheet.
+Then run the test as described in the instructions below, with those values.
+Finally, compare the result from the program with the corresponding spreadsheet.
-Please remember that the values are simply a representation of the lines you would see on your test trip after the swab and test (please refer to the publication.)
+Please remember that the values are simply a representation of the lines you would see on your test trip after the swab and test (please refer to the manuscript for details).

-2. Testing whether you can fake a desired result.
+2. Investigating your rati  of success in faking a desired result.
 For this purpose, do not look at the data file!
 Select a stip id (x000001 to x000060), without a clue as to which sheet (or group) it belongs.
 Please also guess a value that you wish results in a negative.
 Then run the test as described below, with those values.
 Keep chosing different strips and testing.
-In the end, your score as ti how successful you are at cheating will be calculated.
+In the end, your score as to how successful you are at cheating will be calculated.
-Please do not do the same strip id more than once, because in real life you only use a strip once(please refer to the publication).
+Please do not use the same strip id more than once, because in real life you only use a strip once(please refer to the publication).
-In real life, once a candidate's results are calculated from a strip, that strip should be deleted from the database.
+In real life, once a candidate's result is calculated from a strip, that strip should be deleted from the database.
 In this prototype, I do not delete, for simplicity.
+So please do not reus any strips.
 </p>